 4] Launching a directory on a Virtual Desktop separately

-This application called VDesk that is available as a command line utility could be very helpful in launching directories on Virtual Desktops.
+This application called VDesk that is available as a command-line utility that could be very helpful in launching directories on Virtual Desktops.
 It could be downloaded from Github here.
 Again, this software doesn’t need to be installed.
-Once downloaded and extracted, the user can launch directories in virtual desktops using a command line in command prompt.
+Once downloaded and extracted, the user can launch directories in virtual desktops using a command line in the command prompt.
 The syntax of the command line to launch would be as follows:

 vdesk [The Virtual Desktop Number] [Name of application/directory]

 Eg. To open Wordpad in Virtual Desktop number 2, the command line would be as follows:

 If the Virtual Desktop number is omitted, the application will open a new Virtual Desktop itself.

 Eg. The command vdesk wordpad will open Wordpad as a new desktop.

 TIP: See how you can move windows across Virtual Desktops on Windows 10.